galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 This work was developed as part of BioHackathon Europe 2023.
 This work was supported by ELIXIR, the research infrastructure for life science data.
-This work is supported by the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia funding.
+This work was supported by the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia funding.

 # References